farkasf/override/level06/walkthrough.md

 ```

 ## methodology
-- syscall tampering
+- syscall tampering attack

-Upon inspecting the binary, we realize that its main purpose is to take a given login and serial as input, perform a <code>ptrace</code> check to see if any tampering happened, generate a hash of the login and check if it matches the serial.
-The task seems pretty straightforward:
+Upon inspecting the binary, we find that its main functionality involves taking a login and serial as input, performing a `ptrace` check to detect tampering, generating a hash of the login, and comparing it to the provided serial.
+The task is straightforward:

-- find a way around the <code>ptrace</code> check to be able to debug with gdb
+- bypass the `ptrace` check to enable debugging with gdb
-- uncover the hash for a given login, so we can use it for authentification
+- uncover the hash for a given login so we can use it for authentication

-The first subtask is pretty straighforward, as we break directly on the <code>ptrace</code> call.
-As for the serial, we can access it from the part of the <code>auth</code> function where the comparison happens:
+The first subtask is straightforward: we set a breakpoint on the `ptrace` call.
+For the serial, we can obtain it from the part of the `auth` function where the comparison is made:
 ``` shell
    0x08048866 <+286>:	cmp    -0x10(%ebp),%eax
 ```

-We run gdb with the 2 breaks:
+We run the binary with `gdb` and set two breakpoints:
 ``` shell
 level06@OverRide:~$ gdb ./level06
 Reading symbols from /home/users/level06/level06...(no debugging symbols found)...done.